 How to Modify Existing Child Support Order

-Termination from employment for incarceration shall not constitute a material change of circumstances that justifies a reduction in child support.
-Termination from Employment for Misconduct: Termination from employment for misconduct or voluntary termination from employment will not ordinarily constitute a material change of circumstances that justifies a reduction in child support.
+Termination from Employment: Termination from employment for misconduct or voluntary termination from employment will not ordinarily constitute a material change of circumstances that justifies a reduction in child support.
 The court may consider the circumstances surrounding termination from employment.

-Failure to comply with the terms of a positive or negative adjustment to the basic parental child support obligation awarded by the court, such as failure to exercise parenting time or non-utilization of a special needs allocation for private schooling, would constitute a change in circumstance.
+Failure to Comply: Failure to comply with the terms of a positive or negative adjustment to the basic parental child support obligation awarded by the court, such as failure to exercise parenting time or non-utilization of a special needs allocation, would constitute a change in circumstance.